aadhithcj/roots/README.md

 ---

+## Note

-## NB: The first request will be slow as waking up Render backend initially takes a few seconds.
+: The first request will be slow as waking up Render backend initially takes a few seconds.

 ## Screenshots